Camping grounds in CHB and information about Freedom and self-contained camping areas with guidelines.

-Council does not need to be advised of your intention to camp (freedom or self-contained) in the below locations, unless it is during a restricted period (i.e. you are unable to camp at Pourerere Beach from 17 December - 6 February).
+Council does not need to be advised of your intention to camp (freedom or self-contained) in the below locations, unless it is during a restricted period (i.e. you are unable to camp at Pourerere Beach from 16 December - 7 February.
+Applications for this period are taken in October).
 For all other times, you are welcome to camp in the below locations on a first in, first served basis.

 Freedom camping is permitted in the following places: